TeannaP18/SimpleToDo/README.md

 I had trouble with the edit feature, specifically the startActivityForResult function being deprecated.
 I found some solutions online because this was a common problem but
 I wasn't able to implement it properly without messing up the app's ability to run properly so that line is commented out.

+I also had some issues with github but I think these were because of some permission issues on my computer.
+I was able to resolve them put my project in my github account.

 ## License